Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/11-SwiftUI/README.md

 With Xcode 11 came a lot of new tools to work with SwiftUI.

-As we work in the code edit, we get to see a live preview of the app.
+As we work in the code editor, we get to see a live preview of the app.

-As we work in the design canvas, everything we edit is completely in sync with the code in the editor.
+As we work in the design canvas, everything we edit is in sync with the code editor.

 In any case, Xcode recompiles the changes instantly and inserts them into a running version of your app, visible, and editable at all times.